geemac-cdn/data_science_dev/README.md

 ## 📚 Included Libraries

 The environment comes with these key Python packages pre-installed.
-See `requirements.txt` for the full list.
+See `package_list.txt` for the full list.

 | Library                 | Description                                                 |
 | ----------------------- | ----------------------------------------------------------- |